-It's a contentious debate among travelers, but we strongly advocate jeans.
-Sure, they can weigh down your pack a bit but jeans also have a big upside.
+It's a contentious debate among travelers, but we strongly advocate bringing jeans.
+Sure, they are heavy and can weigh down your pack, but jeans also have a big upside.
 They can be very versatile as you can dress them up for a night out on the town or wear them hiking across mountains.
-But perhaps the greatest benefit to jeans is that they can sustain several usages without the need to be washed.
+Yet perhaps the greatest benefit to jeans is that they can sustain many usages without the need to be washed.
 And jeans tend to hold up extremely well while traveling and can be downright comfy.
-We recommend dark washes to hold up better against dirt.
+We recommend dark washes that tend to hold up better against dirt.

 A Good Pair of Travel Slacks

 This is another great versatile piece of clothing for guys.
-You can dress them up and wear them as you would a pair of khakis but they also make for perfect hiking pants while on the trail.
-I use these (appropriately named) Men's Global Adventure Pants made by Columbia and am a big fan.
+You can dress them up and wear them as you would a pair of khakis.
+Yet they can also make for perfect hiking pants while on the trail.
+Lightweight, quick-dry, SPF, water resistant, and pockets are all qualities to look for in a pair of travel pants.
+Those are all found in these Unionbay Travel Slacks.
 A lightweight pair of pants like this is also great in hot climates to protect from sun and mosquitos, yet still keep you cool.

-Be sure to pack another pair of shorts, so you can be more fashionable in the city.
+Be sure to pack a pair or two of shorts, depending where you're traveling.
 I recommend a pair with deep pockets to help thwart pickpocketing and prevent your belongings from falling out.

 Underwear is the one item I recommend bringing more of than necessary.
 You may be able to get away with wearing shirts, shorts, and pants multiple times between laundry days - but not underwear.
 Bring extra.
 They don't take up much space.
 I strongly recommend dry wicking underwear for any long travel day.
 I absolutely love these quick-dry, odor-preventing ExOfficio Men's Give-N-Go Boxers and have converted many of my friends.
 They can be pricey but are so worth it.
 They're super comfy and even after some lengthy usage, they never smell!

-This is another item that I err on bringing a bit more since you don't want to wear stinky socks.
-I travel with about a half-dozen regular socks and two pairs of wool socks which are great for hiking and/or just keeping your feet warm in colder climates.
+This is another item that we err on bringing a bit more of since you don't want to wear stinky socks.
+I travel with about a half-dozen regular white ankle socks and two pairs of wool socks which are great for hiking and/or just keeping your feet warm in colder climates.